AMamatha98/RemWasteManagment_API/README.md

-# RemWasteManagement_RestAPI – Automated API Test Suite
+# RestAPI – Automated API Test Suite

 This project is an automated API test suite built using **REST-assured** and **TestNG**.
 It validates basic CRUD operations against the public `https://crudcrud.com` RESTful API.